OleksiiOleksenko/oleksiioleksenko.github.io/_posts/2016-02-10-deploy_on_master_commit.md

+---
+layout: default
+date: 2016-02-10 17:30
-Title: Automated Deployment on Every Commit to Master Branch
+title: Automated Deployment on Every Commit to Master Branch
-Date: 2016-02-10 17:30
-Category: IT Ops
-Tags: git, vcs
+tag: "IT Ops"
+---

 A simple and common workflow for deployment of small applications is to pull changes to the server on every commit to the master (especially,